dafny-lang/dafny/docs/_includes/Types.md

 Dafny types may be categorized as either value types or reference types.

+TO BE WRITTEN -bitvector types

+TO BE WRITTEN - ORDINAL type

 ## Value Types
 The value types are those whose values do not lie in the program heap.
 These are: